DafetiteOgaga/custom_commands/README.md

   - drf

 ## Changes
+  - createReactApp - changed the default tags within the head tag of index.html in /public/ to accomodate setup for seo, preview cards for social media, etc
   - pullFromMain command pulls (rebase) changes from main/master branch and plays it in from of the changes from main/master into the current branch
   - merged mysqlstart, mysqlstop, mysqlrestart and mysql_status commands into mysqlOp command